You may or may not be desperately searching, “What are the best restaurants in Stamford, CT?”

 An Albanian family has been running this pizza joint close to the Darien border for a long time.
 This writer found this family-run place during the pandemic, and joined long lines of people for their square-cut pizza, serving take-out only.

 Three years later, Sergios still does not offer dine-in service.
-But the pizza is so good, I will drive over to pick it up and bring it back to the Inn in downtown Greenwich.
+But their delicious pizza is so good, I will drive over to pick it up and bring it back to the Inn in downtown Greenwich.

 It’s that good.